hdShang/arxiv-daily/docs/cs-RO/2025-08-05/papers/250803138v1-language-as-cost-proactive-hazard-mapping-using-vlm-for-robot-naviga.md

 ---
 layout: default
-title: Language as Cost: Proactive Hazard Mapping using VLM for Robot Navigation
+title: "Language as Cost: Proactive Hazard Mapping using VLM for Robot Navigation"
 ---

 # Language as Cost: Proactive Hazard Mapping using VLM for Robot Navigation